-Since then, while plenty of other digital banks have come and gone, First IB has continued to provide the low-fee, high-earning accounts that it made its name on.
+Since then, while plenty of other digital banks have come and gone, First Internet Bank has continued to provide the low-fee, high-earning accounts on which it made its name.

-From its most impressive products to customer service and support, you’ll learn all about how First IB stacks up against the new wave of online banks.
+From its most impressive products to customer service and support, this First Internet Bank review shows how FIB stacks up against the new wave of online banks.

 What is First Internet Bank?

-First IB is available in all 50 states and offers deposit accounts, investment accounts, credit cards, and loans.
+First Internet Bank is available in all 50 states and offers deposit accounts, investment accounts, credit cards, and loans.

 First Internet Bank Checking Accounts